-Megadeth and their main man, guitarist/vocalist Dave Mustaine, have definitely been on a roll lately.
-2009's Endgame album was an absolutely crushing example of the classic old-school speed metal that Megadeth has always excelled at, with Mustaine snarling out some of the angriest, most politically pointed lyrics of his career over a bed of never-ending shredding guitar playing.
-Since that release, Mustaine has penned a best selling autobiography and has mended fences with numerous old friends.
-He welcomed his long time partner and original Megadeth bassist David Ellefson (aka "Junior") back into the band in 2010, ending a vicious split between the two that had occurred in the early '00s, and most surprisingly, even buried the hatchet with his former Metallica bandmates before Megadeth joined them on a run of dates with the "Big Four" retro-thrash metal package tour (along with Anthrax and Slayer).
-With Ellefson back in place and Megadeth's profile higher than it's been in quite a while, fans were anxious to see where the band would go on their 13th studio album, cleverly titled Thirteen (stylized as "Th1rt3en"), which was released on November 1, 2011.
+Megadeth's main man, guitarist/vocalist Dave Mustaine, was definitely on a roll as the first decade of the 2000's came to a close.
+2009's Endgame album was an absolutely crushing example of the classic old-school speed metal that Megadeth had always excelled at, with Mustaine snarling out some of the angriest, most politically pointed lyrics of his career over a wall of guitar shred.
+Around that same time, he penned a best selling autobiography and mended fences with numerous old friends.
+He welcomed his long time partner and original Megadeth bassist David Ellefson (aka "Junior") back into the band in 2010, which ended a vicious split between the two that had occurred in the early '00s.
+Most surprisingly, Dave buried the hatchet with his former Metallica band mates as Megadeth joined the "Big Four" retro-thrash metal package tour (along with Anthrax and Slayer).
+With Ellefson back in place and Megadeth's profile higher than it had been in quite a while, fans were anxious to see where the band would go on their 13th studio album, cleverly titled Thirteen (stylized as "Th1rt3en"), which was released on November 1, 2011.

-While I think I preferred the swift-n-savage Endgame by just a smidge over this new disc, Thirteen is still a solid platter with more peaks and valleys than its predecessor.
-While Endgame was a throwback to Deth's unhinged So Far...So Good...So What? speed-for-speed's sake period, Thirteen seems intent on recapturing the mid-paced groove of Megadeth's early '90s Countdown to Extinction era.
+While I still think I preferred the swift-n-savage Endgame by just a smidge over this disc, Thirteen was a solid platter with more peaks and valleys than its predecessor.
+Endgame felt like a throwback to Deth's unhinged So Far...So Good...So What? speed-for-speed's sake period, while Thirteen seemed intent on recapturing the mid-paced groove of Deth's early '90s Countdown to Extinction era.
 The album starts off on a fine note with the chugging opener "Sudden Death" and the ode to Al Capone, "Public Enemy #1."
 When Mustaine snarls "I'm invincible...you might say despicable " in the latter, you have to wonder if he's referring to the gangster that inspired the track, or about himself.
 "Whose Life (Is it Anyways?) is another quality track (which would make a decent single) featuring a twisting battle of guitar riffs between Mustaine and Chris Broderick.